 There are many ways to protect your identity and personal information.
 However, it's important you stay proactive.
 If you see or even suspect some suspicious activity, you should start researching and contacting those that can help you.
 Identity theft is very real, and it's not to be taken lightly.

 Worried about identity theft?
-Contact the team at Adam Alexander Attorney today.
+Contact the Adam Alexander today.